 Examples: ‘Imagine that tonight when you go to sleep a miracle occurs.
 When you wake in the morning the problem has been swept away.
 Keeping your eyes closed, imagine how that will feel?
 How will it be?
 What will you do?’ ‘’What would your favourite hero or role-model do in this situation?’
 ‘If you had a genie that could grant you three wishes, how would you go about solving this issue to perfection?’

-Not every question is a useful one.
+Not every life coaching question is a useful one.
 Some can confuse the client, shut down communication, and generally hinder rather than help.
 Here are a few types of questions to avoid.

 1. Multiple Stacked or Compound Questions